pytchlang/pytch-tutorials/chase/tutorial.md

 Next we will make the bird character that the player will control.
 The first step is to make a new Sprite and give it a costume.
-The costume we are using is already in the project assets so we just need to make sure pytch knows which costume is for this Sprite.
+The costume we are using is already in the project assets so we just need to make sure Pytch knows which costume is for this Sprite.

 {{< commit add-Bird-with-costumes >}}